 This solves one of the main issues from previous games where attachments weren’t themed around your weapon Blueprint.
 We don’t yet know how Vaults will play into the experience though and how you will be able to earn them.

 And that covers everything about the Modern Warfare 2 Gunsmith right now.
 While you are googling over the weapon designs you create and fine-tuning your loadouts, take a look through the rest of our guides for more tips and tricks.
-These include all of the beta rewards you can get or may have missed out on and how the Modern Warfare 2 crossplay functionality works.
+These include all of the beta rewards you can find in game if you played, campaign rewards to get, or may have missed out on and how the Modern Warfare 2 crossplay functionality works.